-The University of South Carolina has been approved for eighteen (18) SmartState Centers in which it will be the lead research institution and nine (9) in which it is a collaborating institution.
+The University of South Carolina has been approved for eighteen (18) SC Centers of Economic Excellence in which it will be the lead research institution and nine (9) in which it is a collaborative institution.
 Research partners are Clemson University, the Medical University of South Carolina, South Carolina State University, and Coastal Carolina University.

-State (lottery) funds and legislatively mandated matching private funds provide support for the hiring of world-class researchers to serve as endowed chairs of the centers.
-Since its inception, the SmartState Centers have brought the knowledge and expertise of thirty seven (37) world-class scientists to South Carolina.
+State funds and legislatively mandated matching private funds provide support for the hiring of world-class researchers to serve as endowed chairs of the centers.
+Since its inception, the SC Centers of Economic Excellence have brought the knowledge and expertise of thirty seven (37) world-class scientists to South Carolina.

-The University currently has sixteen (16) SmartState endowed chairs filled:
+The University currently has fifteen (15) SmartState endowed chairs filled:

-- Dr. Brian Benicewicz in Polymer Nanocomposites - Dr. Martin Morad in Regenerative Medicine - Dr. Jay Moskowitz in Clinical and Translational Research - Dr. Kenneth Reifsnider in Solid Oxide Fuel Cells - Dr. Richard Webb in Nanoelectronics - Dr. Charles Bennett in Medication Safety and Efficacy - Dr. Simon Hudson in Tourism and Economic Development - Dr. Stephen Kresovich in Marine Genomics at USC - Dr. Sue Levkoff in Community and Social Support- SmartHOME - Dr. Souvik Sen in Stroke Neurology
+- Dr. Brian Benicewicz in Polymer Nanocomposites - Dr. Martin Morad in Regenerative Medicine - Dr. Jay Moskowitz in Clinical and Translational Research - Dr. Kenneth Reifsnider in Solid Oxide Fuel Cells - Dr. Richard Webb in Nanoelectronics - Dr. Charles Bennett in Medication Safety and Efficacy - Dr. Simon Hudson in Tourism and Economic Development

-- Dr. Rita Snyder in Health Informatics Quality and Safety Evaluation - Dr. Jochen Lauterbach in Strategic Approaches to the Generation of Electricity - Dr. Chris Rorden in Brain Imaging - Dr. Igor Roninson in Translational Cancer Therapeutics - Dr. John Regalbuto in Catalysis for Renewable Fuels - Dr. Don Cacuci in Nuclear Science and Energy
+- Dr. Stephen Kresovich in Marine Genomics at USC - Dr. Sue Levkoff in Community and Social Support- SmartHOME - Dr. Souvik Sen in Stroke Neurology - Dr. Rita Snyder in Health Informatics Quality and Safety Evaluation - Dr. Jochen Lauterbach in Strategic Approaches to the Generation of Electricity - Dr. Chris Rorden in Brain Imaging - Dr. Igor Roninson in Translational Cancer Therapeutics - Dr. John Regalbuto in Renewable Fuels for Fuel Cell Economy

-Senior faculty members and a research team of junior faculty, research faculty, and graduate students support these endowed chairs.
+Senior faculty members and a research team of junior faculty, research faculty, and graduate students will support these endowed chairs.

-The SmartState Centers are designed to help commercialize technology, create new companies and jobs, and increase the state's per-capita income.
-Research designated in advanced materials, health and life sciences, automotive engineering, fuel cells, and nanotechnology is promises leads in the creation of high-paying jobs in South Carolina.
+The research centers, as their names imply, are designed to help commercialize technology, create new companies and jobs, and increase the state's per-capita income.
+Research designated in advanced materials, health and life sciences, automotive engineering, fuel cells, and nanotechnology are promising leads in the creation of high-paying jobs in South Carolina.

-The SmartStateTM program brings together the brightest-minds with innovative technology to advance the quality of life for South Carolinians.
-Cancer research, the study of alternative energy fuels, and experimentation in more efficient automotives are among the many projects developed through the SmartState Centers.
+The SmartState program brings together the brightest-minds with innovative technology to advance the quality of life for South Carolinians.
+Cancer research, the study of alternative energy fuels, and experimentation in more efficient automotives are among the many projects developed through the SC Centers of Economic Excellence.